aspose-note/Aspose.Note-Reference-Tutorials/content/portuguese/net/licensing/apply-license-from-path/_index.md

 ## Etapa 2: definir licença do caminho

- A seguir, use o`SetLicense` método do`License` class para aplicar a licença do caminho especificado:
+ seguir, use o`SetLicense` método do`License` class para aplicar a licença do caminho especificado:

 ```csharp
 license.SetLicense("Aspose.Note.lic");